danbahrami/portal-dropdown-spike/README.md

 This is not achievable purely with CSS because scrollable elements always have an `overflow-y: hidden` rule applied to them.

+### Requirements

+1. The dropdown must be able to extend outside the bounds of a scrollable ancestor element.
+2. The dropdown box must maintain a position next to its dropdown input
+3. The dropdown component must have a reuseable API (not specific to being inside a scrollable element)

 ## Try it out at home

 In the project directory, you can run: